 Chinese smartphone vendors try to seek growth in Europe

-One possible reason for why Chinese vendors dominate this top 5 list in Ukraine and expand their presence in Western Europe is the eager for Chinese smartphone companies to seek new opportunities since the growth smartphone at home market has slowed down and even gone negative.
+One possible reason for why Chinese vendors dominate this top 5 list in Ukraine and expand their presence in Western Europe is the eageress of Chinese smartphone companies to seek new opportunities since the growth of smartphone at home market has slowed down and even gone negative.
 Till the fourth quarter of 2018, the Chinese smartphone market has suffered the seventh consecutive quarter of decline and a 15% year-on-year decrease.

 By watching Ukraine’s top 5 favorite brand list, it can be noticed that four of them are Chinese smartphone vendors which are Huawei (华为), Meizu (魅族), and Honor (a sub-brand with more affordable pricing belong to Huawei).
 The other non-Chinese vendor is Samsung.

-By market share, Xiaomi taking up 26.7% slightly surpasses the second-ranked Samsung taking up 26.5%.
+By market share, Xiaomi takes up 26.7% slightly surpassing the second-ranked Samsung which takes up 26.5%.

 A bit about Ukraine

-Ukraine is the largest eastern European country next to the Black Sea with the total population of 43,876,979 and the urban population taking up 70.1 % as of Monday, February 11, 2019, United Nations estimates.
-55.87% of its population aged 15-59.
+Ukraine is the largest eastern European country located next to the Black Sea with a total population of 43,876,979 and the urban population taking up 70.1 % as of Monday, February 11, 2019, estimated by United Nations.
+55.87% of its population is aged between 15 and 59.

-Ukraine has a highly skilled but low-cost labor force and most importantly its strategical location with access to the Black Sea, Sea of Azov, and the Danube river which could help transport Chinese goods globally.
+Ukraine has a highly skilled with low-cost labor force and most importantly it has a strategic location with access to the Black Sea, Sea of Azov, and the Danube river which could help transport Chinese goods globally.
 Not only private companies are interested in Ukraine, but China state-backed capital is also interested in investing in Ukraine mainly in infrastructure.
 For example, the China Harbor Engineering company invested USD 40 million in making bigger ships access to Yuzhny port.